 The Environment Agency (EA) is the navigation authority for the section of the Stour that runs from Brundon Mill (upstream of Sudbury) to Cattawade (near Manningtree).
 Through navigation is possible for all types of craft from Sudbury to Great Henny, travelling through Great Cornard Lock.
 It is ideally suited to lighter craft, such as canoes and kayaks, that can be portaged between the various structures along the Navigation.
-However, it is possible to navigate larger, manually propelled craft using the locks at Great Cornard, Dedham and Flatford.
+However, it is possible to navigate larger craft using the restored locks.

 Craft Registration – All craft must be registered to take to the water on any part of the Inland Waterway network of England (canals, rivers, navigations).
 The Environment Agency takes enforcement action if it finds any boat moored or in use if it is not displaying a current, valid registration plate.
 All boats kept, used or let for hire on the river must be registered.
 All vessels kept, used or let for hire on Anglian Waterways must be registered with the Environment Agency in accordance with The Environment Agency (Inland Waterways) Order 2010, including vessels in marinas and on privately owned moorings.

 - Environment Agency – You can register your craft (powered or manually propelled) either annually or obtain a short term/visitor registration.
-Visit the ‘At Home & Leisure’ section of their website to download the forms – www.environment-agency.gov.uk
+Visit the ‘Boating & Waterways’ section of their website.

 - River Stour Trust – can issue craft registrations for manually propelled craft only on behalf of the Environment Agency.
 We also offer useful optional extras such as the River Stour Navigation Guide and EA Navigation Key.
 Please note: The RST office is currently closed and unstaffed due to Covid-19 so visits and phone payments are not possible at this time.
 However, emails and telephone messages are being checked intermittently.